NaturalHistoryMuseum/ckanext-gbif/README.md

 # Configuration

-There are a couple of options to be specified in your .ini config file.
+These are the options that can be specified in your .ini config file.

 ## Template variables **[REQUIRED]**